 Coverdell Education Savings Accounts

-Designed to help non-working spouses save for retirement by investing in a traditional or Roth IRA.
-Couples can contribute up to $11,000 or more if they are both over age 50, as long as the total IRA contribution is less than their total earned income.
+A spousal IRA is designed to help non-working spouses save for retirement by investing in a traditional or Roth IRA.
+Couples can contribute up to $12,000 or more if they are both over age 50 as long as the total IRA contribution is less than their total earned income.

-A great way for individuals who are changing jobs or retiring to continue to receive the same tax advantages as they had with an employer-sponsored plan like a 401(k).
-Plan assets are simply “rolled over” to an IRA, where the assets and any earnings remain tax-deferred.
-Plus, an IRA generally offers more investment options and flexibility.
+A rollover IRA is a great way for individuals who are changing jobs or retiring to continue to receive the same tax advantages they had with an employer-sponsored plan like a 401(k).
+Plan assets are simply “rolled over” to an IRA where the assets and any earnings remain tax-deferred.
+Plus, an IRA often offers more investment options and flexibility.
 Several individual IRAs can “roll over” into one Rollover IRA for simplification and consolidation of accounts.

 A Savings Incentive Match Plan for Employees is a tax-deferred retirement plan available to self-employed individuals or small businesses with fewer than 100 employees that have no other retirement plan.
 Contributions are made by both the employer and the employee.
 The employer must establish this plan for the benefit of an employee.